ToC

 But increased demand for teachers doesn’t mean schools will lower their hiring standards.
 To land a rewarding post at your preferred school, you have to prove you’re the best teacher for the job.

 To set yourself apart from other applicants, you need to make a CV that gets you to the top of employers’ interview shortlists.
-Here are six tips for writing your best teacher CV:
+Here are five tips for writing your best teacher CV (don’t forget to write your teacher cover letter too):

 1. Format your teacher CV properly